top of page

 Do I need to purchase any materials to participate in Celebrate & Create events?

-All materials are provided by Inform Your Community at no additional cost.
-Since the kits are mailed to you, please make sure you sign up early to make sure that you receive your materials on time.
+All materials are provided by Inform Your Community at no cost.
+Free craft kits are mailed for free to all those who register at least one full week before the event date.
+Though we stock up on our kits to make sure we have enough for everyone, it is possible that we can run out.
+So please make sure you sign up early to make certain that you receive your materials on time and before they run out.

-What happens if I register for an event and I’m unable to attend?
+What happens if I register for a Celebrate & Create event and I’m unable to attend?

 Can I suggest event topics and social issues?